noigamegun/GameWeb/README.md

 ### Note To Collaborators
 Please use merging when composing changes since BSS **WILL OVERWRITE ALL CHANGES** and potentially **REMOVING OTHER COLLABORATOR CHANGES**.
+Same thing apply when editing the raw html and css data.